-It is unlawful for any owner or chauffeur of any vehicle, with knowledge or reason to believe the same is to be used for such purpose, to use the same or to allow the same to be used for the purpose of prostitution or unlawful sexual intercourse or to aid or promote such prostitution or unlawful sexual intercourse by the use of any such vehicle . . . .
+It is unlawful for any owner or chauffeur of any vehicle, with knowledge or reason to believe the same is to be used for such purpose, to use the same or to allow the same to be used for the purpose of prostitution or unlawful sexual intercourse or to aid or promote such prostitution or unlawful sexual intercourse by the use of any such vehicle.
+A violation of this section is a Class 1 misdemeanor.
+However, any adult who violates this section by using a vehicle or allowing a vehicle to be used for or to aid or promote prostitution or unlawful sexual intercourse with a person under the age of 18 is guilty of a Class 6 felony.

-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-Virginia law does not expressly prohibit a mistake of age defense in prosecutions for child sex trafficking and CSEC.
+Virginia law does not expressly prohibit a mistake of age defense in prosecutions for child sex trafficking.

-1.4.1 Recommendation: Prohibit a mistake of age defense in all cases involving child sex trafficking and CSEC.
+1.4.1 Recommendation: Prohibit a mistake of age defense in all cases involving child sex trafficking.
+(See Issue Brief 1.4.)